MYP Integrated sciences

 A solution is a very special homogeneous mixture where the dissolved phase (the solute) is so finely dispersed that it is not visible.

-Solutions are defined according to the mass of solute dissolved in a known volume of the solution, or the mol of solute in a known volme of solution.
+Solutions are defined according to the mass of solute dissolved in a known volume of the solution, or the mol of solute in a known volume of solution.

 Water properties